gardenlinux/gardenlinux-nvidia-installer/README.md

 ### Driver Lifecycle

+This project builds and maintains the latest NVIDIA driver releases, continuously supporting the **two** most recent major versions.

 Driver and Garden Linux version is update automatically based on the available version

 **Garden Linux** version gets automatically updated from